chinghao0703/chinghao0703.github.io/_posts/2018-5-30-Summary-of-Gerstmann-book.md

 ## (I) Introduction: key cases
   *    In 1993, Hawaii supreme court ruled that the ban on same-sex marriage most likely violated the equal protection guarantee of the state constitution.

-  *    In June 2003, US Supreme Court overruled **Bowes v Hardwick** and struck down Texas’ homosexuality sodomy statute in Lawernce v.
-Texas.
+  *    In June 2003, U.S. Supreme Court overruled *Bowes v Hardwick* and struck down Texas’ homosexuality sodomy statute in *Lawernce v.
+Texas (2003)*.

   *    In 2004, highest court of MA ruled in Goodridge v.
 Department of Public Health that there’s no “constitutionally adequate reason for denying civil marriage to same-sex couples.”

-  *    In United States v.
-Windsor (2013), US supreme court struck down the Defense of Marriage Act (DOMA), which denied federal recognition of same-sex marriage.
+  *    In *United States v.
+Windsor (2013)*, U.S. Supreme Court struck down the *Defense of Marriage Act (DOMA)*, which denied federal recognition of same-sex marriage.

 ## (II) Reason and Prejudice
   *    In the 14th amendment, there are two clauses pertinent to *Obergefell v.
 Hodges*: Equal protection of the law and due process of the law.
 Justice Kennedy wrote that they converge to define the contour of marriage equality and other rights.
 He also relied heavily on the notion of immutability--- that gays and lesbians can’t change their sexual orientation.